 Amanda aims to empower herself in a way that she can be in a position of strength to be able to make the choices she wants.
 It is easy to end up in a life situation where your options are limited due to your earlier life choices.

-"Even if 10 million pounds would turn up on my doorstep tomorrow not much would change in my life." says Geeta Sidhu-Robb who built a very successful business.
+“Even if 10 million pounds would turn up on my doorstep tomorrow not much would change in my life.” says Geeta Sidhu-Robb , founder of Nosh Detox.
 Wealth gives you the freedom to make better life choices, but real success is when you love your life regardless of the amount of money you have.

 Kathryn Tyler, co-founder of Digital Mums also defines success in terms of being able to make her own choices.
 “I love the fact that I can take my dog for a walk every afternoon.”

-And for tech entrepreneur Geraldine Le Meur freedom to make her own life choices means being able to combine the roles of a mother and an entrepreneur.
+Tech entrepreneur Geraldine Le Meur tells me success is freedom to make her own life choices and being able to combine the roles of a mother and an entrepreneur.